The Hall of Presidents: Transcripts

-With the exception of Joe Biden, every sitting president since Bill Clinton has recorded their own remarks for The Hall of Presidents.
+Bill Clinton, George W. Bush, Barack Obama, and Donald Trump (first term only) recorded their own remarks for The Hall of Presidents.

-In television
+In popular culture

 The Hall of Presidents is briefly parodied in the segment "FLOTUS, FLOTUS, What Do You Know About Us?" of Season 1 Episode 13 of the 2020 reboot of Animaniacs, where Dot Warner attempts to sing about the First Ladies of the United States, from Martha Washington to Melania Trump, and their accomplishments in under two minutes.

 The attraction is also one of various featured in the Disney+ docu-series Behind the Attraction, produced by Dwayne Johnson.
 The episode dedicated to the attraction was released on August 25, 2021.